McLeodMoores/xl4j/docs/settings.md

 The order that options are passed to the JVM can be altered by highlighting options and using the up and down arrows to the right of the list to move them.
 Any changes can be aborted by clicking **Cancel** or confirmed by clicking **OK**.

-Note that VM options will not currently take effect until you restart Excel (This is a limitation of the Oracle JVM in that it doesn't support being restarted when run in-process).
+Note that VM options will not currently take effect until you restart Excel (this is a limitation of the Oracle JVM in that it doesn't support being restarted when run in-process).

 # Configuration file